dtsbourg/old-thoughts/_posts/2018-04-25-selection-bias-oped.md

 tags: [news, paper, webconf, bias]
 ---

-# How editorial decisions can reveal a worrying lack of diversity in news coverage

-#### Machine learning personalisation methods have the ability to bias the content of a news feed, and reinforce filter bubbles.
-Can they also be used to do the opposite?

 It’s 6PM in Syracuse: the traditional ballet of good and bad news can begin.
 A local teller got robbed, international tensions reach new highs.
 A lucky lottery winner took home an obscene amount of money, while the EU was enacting new data protection laws.

 Like most people, we respond strongly to relatable issues, even more so when delivered by familiar and trusted voices.
 In this sense, local news really is the bedrock of most people's information stream, despite the rise of social media.
 As you walk into a friend or family's home, chances are the television will be on.
 A familiar face on screen, and in the corner a familiar logo, staples of American TV journalism over the last half-century: ABC, CNN, Fox News, CBS, MSNBC ...